Bjorge-Sather/bysykkel/readme.md

 - station.in_service was not mentioned in the API pages, but found in returned dataset.
 - I defined status.stations_closed as int[], but have really no idea whether these are station ids or not.
 - Also, there is a question: What is the correlation between station.in_service and status.stations_closed ?

+Mistake: Position.cs should have been put in Json directory.
+It is a Json class like the other files in this directory.